UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 ![Files](../media/OOD-quota.png)

-Users can check their quotas and limits.
+Users can check their quotas and limits under GPFS quota.

 Users can manage all of their files from their home directory, scratch and any scratch projects they have access to.

 Users can rename, download or delete directories; view, edit, rename, download or delete individual files by clicking the 3 dots to the right of the file or directory name.
+Users can also select to see dot files (hidden files).

-To access data in Research storage records (RDM storage records starting with Q) under /QRISdata pleae click on the "change directory" button and type in the full directory path (/QRISdata/Qnnnn, where n is a number), then click `okay`.
+To access data in research storage records (RDM storage records starting with Q) under /QRISdata please click on the "change directory" button and type in the full directory path (/QRISdata/Qnnnn, where n is a number), then click `okay`.
 Please be patient as it might take some time to load.

 ### Jobs